edevil/kubernetes-deployment/README.md

 ## Introduction

 These scripts provision a Kubernetes cluster with a separate etcd cluster.
 The etcd cluster has 3 VMs, this number can be overridden when launching the Terraform script.
-The Kubernetes cluster has 1 master VM and 2 node VMs, the number of node VMs can also be configured when launching the Terraform script.
-For now the number of master nodes is not configurable, but since all state is stored in etcd which has a HA configuration, a new master VMs can be spin up quickly if it has problems.
+The Kubernetes cluster has 2 master VMs and 2 node VMs, these numbers can also be configured when launching the Terraform script.
 There is also a jumpbox with a public SSH endpoint that can be used for accessing the VMs inside the virtual network.

 ## Prerequisites